 It was well until they were blown, but didn’t fly

-Ukraine’s Air Force Command says the in Ukraine’s Russian-occupied Crimea damaged an aviation weapons depot and about ten aircraft were destroyed.
+Ukraine’s Air Force Command says the explosions at the air base near the village of Novofedorivka in Ukraine’s Russian-occupied Crimea damaged an aviation weapons depot and about ten aircraft were destroyed.

 “The occupiers’ planes were constantly taking off from this airfield,” Ihnat said.
 “They are in the sky around Ukraine practically around the clock.
 Without flying to Snake Island, they patrol the Black Sea constantly, only changing planes and crews.
 Disabling the airfield is a good thing, and if a dozen more planes were destroyed there, that’s a small victory.”